-During the year ending August 31, 2020, PSI received significant, multiyear contributions from three foundations.
-The balance remaining outstanding on these contributions represented approximately 38% and 26% of total capital pledges, grants and contributions receivable at August 31, 2023 and 2022, respectively.
+During the year ended August 31, 2020, PSI received significant, multiyear contributions from three foundations.
+The balance remaining outstanding on these contributions represented approximately 38% of total capital pledges, grants and contributions receivable at August 31, 2023.
+There was no such concentration at August 31, 2024.

-During a prior year, PSI received a conditional grant from a foundation of \$4.5 million, part contingent on both fundraising challenges and meeting agreed upon financial benchmarks.
+During a prior year, PSI received a conditional grant from a foundation of \$4.5 million, part contingent on both fundraising challenges and meeting agreed-upon financial benchmarks.
 PSI recognized \$1.25 million as operating support in each of the years ended August 31, 2019 and 2018, upon meeting fundraising challenges related to attracting new donors and increased donations from existing donors.
 One million dollars was recognized as operating support in the year ended August 31, 2020, upon meeting the agreed-upon financial benchmarks.
-During the years ended August 31, 2022 and 2023, respectively PSI recognized \$333 in revenue from the foundation related to this conditional grant.
-The balance of \$334 is expected to be recognized during the next fiscal year.
+During the years ended August 31, 2024, 2023 and 2022, PSI recognized \$333 in revenue from the foundation related to this conditional grant.
+All revenue relating to this grant has been recognized as of August 31, 2024.